morparia-p/AI-Games/README.md

     backward.
 It may fly over any pieces on the way, but the destination square must either be empty or have a piece of the opposite player (which is then captured).

-A player wins by capturing the other player's Kingsher.
-(Note some of the dierences with traditional
+A player wins by capturing the other player's Kingfisher.
+(Note some of the differences with traditional
 Chess: there's no notion of check or checkmate, no en passant, and no castling.)

 Your task is to write a Python program that plays Pichu well.
 Use the minimax algorithm with alpha-beta